Page Designer

 Put resource bundles for component type groups within a componentgroup subdirectory: {your_cartridge}/cartridge/templates/resources/experience/componentgroups

-If the page type and component type files are located in a subdirectory of the ../experience/pages or ../experience/components directories, the resource bundles must be located in a corresponding subdirectory of the resources directory.
+If type files are in a subdirectory of ../experience/pages or ../experience/components, resource bundles must be in a corresponding resources subdirectory.

 The resource bundle for a component type group contains only the name value of the group.